hethwiQ/AttendanceCalculator/README.md

 # Penny
-Penny is an immersive Attendance calculator
+Penny is an Code line Attendance calculator
 I made an attendance calculator for KLuniversity's erp calculation
 Steps:
    -open any compiler that can compile C Language (or) simply open ( https://www.onlinegdb.com/ )and select C language in the language menu.